This article looks at eleven valuable health benefits of jogging and running that you may not know.

 Jogging is a moderate-impact exercise.

 It is more intense, and it requires more muscle power and endurance than walking, which is low-impact, but less than running, which is high-impact.

 You will burn more calories running than jogging, and more calories jogging than walking.
 The exact number varies depending on several factors, including your weight, your speed, and terrain.

 As a rough guide, someone weighing 155 pounds who walks at a pace of 4 MPH for sixty minutes will burn approximately 281 calories.
 If the same person jogs for sixty minutes at a speed of 4 1/2 MPH, they will burn roughly 493 calories.

 Running at 5 MPH, they will burn around 563 calories.
 Running at 6 MPH, they will burn about 704 calories.

 Keep in mind, though, that a beginner won’t be able to run for an hour straight.
 And running won’t suit anyone with bad knees or painful joints.
 This makes jogging ideal if you are a walker who wants to take things to the next level.

 Keep reading to learn of eleven valuable physical and mental health benefits of jogging and running.

 Health Benefits of Jogging

-Done regularly, aerobic activity, such as jogging, will strengthen your heart and lungs.
+One of the most valuable health benefits of jogging and running, is that being an aerobic activity, when done regularly, it will will strengthen your heart and lungs.
 It will also enhance the function of your circulatory system by increasing your ability to absorb oxygen.

 As a result of this, you will generate more energy when undertaking physical activity.
 And, over time, you will be able to work out for longer without getting out of breath.

 As mentioned above, for the average person, jogging at a speed of 4 1/2 MPH can burn approximately 493 calories.

 You will need to burn 3,500 calories to lose one pound.
 This means that you can potentially burn one pound per week through exercise alone if you jog every day.
 Or one pound every two weeks if you jog every second day.

 Regulates blood pressure